Skip to content

 Compliance Context

-PCI DSS claimed (no public attestation level published — Level 1 PCI DSS service-provider status would normally be advertised explicitly, which TODA Pay does not do).
-3D Secure 2 supported on card flows.
+PCI DSS is claimed (with no public attestation level published, where Level 1 PCI DSS service-provider status would normally be advertised explicitly and TODA Pay does not).
+3D Secure 2 is supported on card flows.
 Smart routing acts as a fraud-mitigation layer by segmenting first-time deposit traffic from trusted users and directing each transaction through the channel most likely to approve it.
-AI-driven risk engine referenced in marketing copy without naming the underlying vendor (Featurespace, Hawk:AI, Sift, ComplyAdvantage are common stacks for high-risk PSPs — TODA Pay names none).
-Tokenization claimed for storing card data, with the standard pitch of keeping the merchant out of PCI scope.
-GDPR compliance referenced.
-The licensing posture is the weak link: FINTRAC MSB registration (M20438511) is a registration with no consumer-protection regime or capital requirement; the Polish EMI claim is not independently confirmed by the KNF register or by third-party rating services.
-No SOC 2 Type II, no ISO 27001, no public penetration testing partner, no published bug bounty program.
-For comparison, Solidgate publishes its PCI DSS Level 1 attestation, ISO 27001 certificate and SOC 2 Type II report — TODA Pay publishes none of these as of May 2026.
+An AI-driven risk engine is referenced in marketing copy without naming the underlying vendor (Featurespace, Hawk:AI, Sift and ComplyAdvantage are common stacks for high-risk PSPs, and TODA Pay names none).
+Tokenization is claimed for storing card data, with the standard pitch of keeping the merchant out of PCI scope, and GDPR compliance is referenced.
+The licensing posture is the weak link: the FINTRAC MSB registration (M20438511) is a registration with no consumer-protection regime or capital requirement, and the Polish EMI claim is not independently confirmed by the KNF register or by third-party rating services.
+There is no SOC 2 Type II, no ISO 27001, no public penetration testing partner and no published bug bounty program.
+For comparison, Adyen publishes its PCI DSS Level 1 attestation, ISO 27001 certificate and SOC 2 Type II report, and TODA Pay publishes none of these as of May 2026.

 About TODA Pay: Company Background